 It was agreed to work with partners such as the PFA (Professional Footballers Association), Show Racism the Red Card and Kick It Out to try and identify who some of the current or past professional players are who may have been refugees or asylum seekers with a view to contact them once we have a credible project or proposal to put to them with support from other partners.
 If anyone is aware of any current refugee players though, please let Kevin know.
 Kevin will also find out about the England women’s football team so that we can make relevant requests at an appropriate time for appearances from them.

 Women & Girls Football

 It was identified that although around 85% of current Refugee applications are from men, women make up a tiny proportion of those involved in football from those communities, so are under-represented.
 It was agreed we should look into some specific programmes and projects to encourage women to get more involved.
 This will support The FA’s current strategic priority of doubling participation in female football by 2020.

 The Premier League Equality Standard for Professional Clubs

 All Premier League clubs are now working towards higher levels of the Equality Standard, which this work would count as evidence towards.
 Kevin will make sure that the assessors and other staff working on this certification with pro clubs are fully aware of this work and your projects.

 Kevin will contact Claudia at the FARE network to link them into this group and will also find out about the FARE weeks of action in October, so that some of your projects have the chance to participate.

 We identified that funding for football coaching qualifications could be a positive step to help some football players and their communities better integrate.
 Kevin will look to find out possible sources of funding that would cover FA Level 1 qualifications

 The next meeting will be after Refugee week and could be in Leicester, Wembley, Hull or possibly George’s park.
-You will need to get onto Kevin's mailing list to be [email protected]
+You will need to get onto Kevin's mailing list to be informed. [email protected]